 Glyn Johns is a recording artist who has worked with such names as Led Zeppelin, The Rolling Stones, The Who, Eagles and Bob Dylan.
 Johns developed his own unique approach to the recording of drums, which is now simply known as the “Glyn Johns Method”, characterised by an unusual overhead and side microphone technique.

-Firstly, grab a bass drum microphone and place it a foot away from the resonance head of the bass drum.
+To start, grab a bass drum microphone and place it a foot away from the resonance head of the bass drum.
 We are big fans of the Sontronics DM-1b but feel free to use what ever you have in the bag.

-Secondly, use another dynamic microphone a few inches above the snare drum head.
+If you’re going to go with the four mic method, use another dynamic microphone a few inches above the snare drum head.
 When it comes to choosing a snare mic, we’re not short of options, but you can’t go too far wrong with the studio staple that is the Shure SM57.